mhanberg/blog/_posts/2018-11-08-conducting-good-retrospectives.md

 Done right, retrospectives can be a boon for successful and struggling teams alike.

-The goal is to **build a culture of trust** amongst your team, where everyone has the freedom to express themselves without the fear of being punished for making a mistake or speaking their mind.
+The goal is to **build a culture of trust** among your team, where everyone has the freedom to express themselves without the fear of being punished for making a mistake or speaking their mind.
 If there are barriers to bringing up problems your team is having, you can never expect to be able to work through them and improve.

 If your team has never participated in a retrospective, **my challenge to you is to bring the idea to your team and get it on the calendar!**